codeWithGodstime/cookiecutter-django/docs/1-getting-started/project-generation-options.rst

 use_mailpit:
     Indicates whether the project should be configured to use Mailpit_.

-use_sentry:
-    Indicates whether the project should be configured to use Sentry_.

 use_whitenoise:
     Indicates whether the project should be configured to use WhiteNoise_.